 We enter a dead-end alley flanked with a semi-circle of men, each one more daunting than the next.
 Their dark clothes blend into the shadows, and I refuse to make eye contact with the menacing stares burning through me.
 With tattooed faces, the men tower above me as we slowly pull into the dead end, a term which – to me – has just been given a whole new meaning.
 As my condemned bike slows, a flurry of Indonesian chatter bounces around.
 Is this a plot to kill me?
 Who gets to defile me first?
 I have no idea what they’re saying, which makes it all-the-more frightening.

 We park and my driver gestures for me to get off.
 As I stand confused and concerned beside him, he says in a slow and stern voice, “You want girl?
 Go get girl!”
-He points a finger to a shack, if that’s what you could call it.
-A door hangs slightly off the hinges of the jagged, rusted tin exterior, but its pitch black doorway gives no insight as to what hell is inside.
+He points a finger to a shack, where a door hangs slightly off the hinges of the jagged, rusted-tin exterior.
+The pitch-black doorway gives no insight as to what hell is inside.

 “Oh no, no,” I explain with urgency.
 “I don’t want girl.”